SayantanRC/src_custom_initramfs/README.md

     lib_path=$(echo $dependency | cut -d ' ' -f3)
     init_lib_path=${lib_path:1}
     cp -npv $lib_path $init_lib_path
-    # -n flag: no-clobber - do NOT overwrite an existing file
   done < <(ldd $bin_path | tail -n +2)
 done < <(which {bash,mkdir,ls,tail,grep,cut,awk,mount,umount,insmod,modprobe,lsmod,switch_root})
 ```
+The -n flag in `cp`: no-clobber - do NOT overwrite an existing file.

 ## Check if `chroot` works
-At this point you should be able to chroot into you initramfs directory.
+At this point we should be able to chroot into our initramfs directory.
 ```
 cd ~/src_custom_initramfs